Anthony is a renowned Africa expert and author of many Lonely Planet guidebooks, including the 'Botswana & Namibia' guide.

 Anthony is the author of the 'Botswana & Namibia' Lonely Planet guide.

-The Skeleton Coast is a windswept strip of desert covering almost 500km/310mi of Atlantic coast.
-This spooky park is often shrouded in fog.
-Its name comes from the numerous shipwrecks lying on the shore.
-A big draw for visitors is the fascinating Cape fur seal colonies.
-The most visited colony being at Cape Cross, located south of the park.
+Skeleton Coast National Park is a gloriously remote and windswept strip of desert stretching nearly 500km/310mi, where the Namib Desert meets Namibia’s Atlantic coast.
+This otherworldly park is often shrouded in fog, and its name comes from the numerous shipwrecks lying on the shore.
+A big draw for visitors is the fascinating Cape fur seal colonies, especially at Cape Cross, which is located south of the park.

 The Skeleton Coast is not a prime wildlife destination.
-Most people visiting this area stop prior to reaching the national park at Cape Cross seal colony.
-Similar, less accessible colonies can be found inside the park, including a huge colony at Cape Fria further north.
-They attract scavengers like brown hyena and black-backed jackals.
+Most people visiting this area stop prior to reaching the national park at the Cape Cross seal colony.
+Similar, less accessible colonies can be found inside the park, including a huge colony at Torra Bay farther north.
+They attract scavengers such as brown hyena and black-backed jackals.
 Other marine wildlife includes Heaviside's dolphin and green turtle.

 Weather & Climate

-The Skeleton Coast is subject to a dry winter (May to October), with minimal rainfall.
-The winter months are also characterized by cool winds blowing in from the west, and heavy fog, particularly in the morning.
-Summer (November to April) sees a continuation of the fog, though it diminishes slightly.
+The Skeleton Coast experiences a dry winter with minimal rainfall, which is known as the Dry season (May to October).
+These months are also characterized by cool winds blowing in from the west, and heavy fog, particularly in the morning.
+Summer coincides with the Wet season (November to April) and sees a continuation of the fog, though it diminishes slightly.
 There’s also increasing rainfall and warmer temperatures.

-The best time to head to the Skeleton Coast is when the climate is warmer, roughly from October to March.
-The fog is also not as heavy and the skies clear up after rain.
-You’re more likely to see wildlife at this time, as the chilly winds of the drier months tend to send animals scampering for cover.
+The best time to head to the Skeleton Coast is during the warmer months, roughly from October to March.
+The fog is not as heavy at this time and the skies clear up after rain.
+You’re also more likely to see wildlife, as the chilly winds of the drier months tend to send animals scampering for cover.

 Ariadne is a renowned African wildlife photographer whose work is featured in many well-known guidebooks and magazines.